-The park has a 69-unit family campground, including 31 sites with electrical hookups, 33 non-electrical sites and 3 first-come, first-served sites.
+The park has a 69-unit family campground, including 31 sites with electrical hookups.
 Each campsite has a campfire ring and a picnic table.

-The campground is open from the first Wednesday in May to the last weekend in October.
-During the warm weather season, showers, flush toilet and laundry facilities are available in the family campground.
+During the summer season, showers, flush toilets and laundry facilities are available in the family campground.
 A trailer dump station and a freshwater fill-up station are available in the park.

 The group campsite is a non-electric, reservable site for up to 30 visitors.
 The campsite has two campfire rings and five picnic tables.
 The site is a tent-only site, but one wheeled camping unit can set up in the parking lot.
 The parking lot has the capacity to hold 14 vehicles.
 Pets are allowed.

 An accessible cabin for people with disabilities is available at Harrington Beach State Park.
-The cabin has kitchen counters that allow wheelchairs to roll under them, a bathroom with roll-in shower, family and dining areas and a bedroom large enough for wheelchairs and attendants to move about.
+The cabin has kitchen counters that allow wheelchairs to roll under them, a bathroom with a roll-in shower, family and dining areas and a bedroom large enough for wheelchairs and attendants to move about.
 The campers sleep on hospital-style beds with Hoyer lifts nearby if they are needed.
 Additional sleeping space for family members is also provided on a pull-out bed in the living room and on cots on the screened porch.

-The Friends of Harrington Beach State Park [exit DNR] and the DNR have partnered together to provide this cabin.
+The Friends of Harrington Beach State Park [exit DNR] and the DNR have partnered to provide this cabin.
 The cabin has been built through generous donations and gifts of building funds, building plans and furniture and equipment from a wide variety of organizations and businesses.